uinvent/flask-boilerplate/README.md

 5. Psycopg2 to interact with Postgres instance
 6. PyTest integrated for APIs functionality tests
 7. PyTest-cov integrated for test coverage report
-7. PyLint integrated to test code quality
+8. PyLint integrated to test code quality
-8. Tox integrated to test different app on different environments
+9. Tox integrated to test different app on different environments

-**Unique selling point**
+10. Docker integrated

+# **Hot Selling Point**
 - End to end CRUD implementation on a model.
 - For **rapid application development**, each layer has a **Base Class** and CRUD functionality is already there.
 - Supports environment specific configuration using .env file.